How to Make an Offer to Buy a House

 Can I Reduce My Offer After It’s Accepted?

 A property sale and purchase remains a verbal agreement only until contracts are exchanged*.
 A buyer may wish to reevaluate their offer if certain issues arise, even after it has been accepted.
-In our experience, the most common issues include:

 - Down Valuation: If you’ve offered £400,000 for a house but a qualified surveyor believes the property is valued at only £350,000, this may influence your opinion of your original offer.